mpatrickUH/ECE6357-AES-Encryption/README.md

 # ECE6357-AES-Encryption

 All .mat files are message/keys used to test the code.
-At this time, it is set up to only takes hex message/keys.
-As far as I can tell it is working correctly.
-The 128/192/256 indicates the key length of the sample.
+It is set up to only takes hex message/keys.
+As far as I can tell, it is working correctly.
+(The 128/192/256 indicates the key length of the sample.)

 AES.m - Used as a 1 shot to both encrypt/decrypt at the same time.
 Calls AES_encrypt.m & AES_decrypt.m